Inter v Sevilla: Who should you support in Friday’s final?

 Sevilla: Signed from Bordeaux last summer, 21-year-old centre half Jules Koundé plays with a maturity beyond his years, while hometown hero Jesús Navas has reinvented himself as an attacking right-back after coming through as a winger.

 Inter: Lautaro Martínez's goalscoring is not to be underestimated, but keep an eye out for Nicolò Barella – a new arrival from Cagliari.
-"He is everywhere," Lukaku said of the 23-year-old midfielder after the round of 16 win against Leverkusen.
+"He is everywhere," Lukaku said of the 23-year-old midfielder after the quarter-final win against Leverkusen.

 The coaches